 Included in the Crain’s Chicago Business annual ranking for the year, Powers & Sons is named the city’s fourth-largest minority-owned company.

 Even with challenges arising from the global COVID-19 pandemic, Powers & Sons remained strong.
 La Casa Norte received the Richard H. Driehaus Foundation Award for Excellence in Community Design.
 Northtown Library & Apartments was one of three libraries in the U.S. to earn the American Institute of Architecture and the American Library Association’s 2020 AIA/ALA Library Building Award.
 This project was also recognized with a 2020 Merit Award from the Chicago Building Congress.

 Powers & Sons Construction is recognized by the Indiana Economic Development Corporation (IEDC) with a Half Century Business Award.
-The June 16 recognition was given to Hoosier businesses that have continuously been in operation for at least 50 years.
+The June 16 recognition is given to Hoosier businesses that have continuously been in operation for at least 50 years.
 The firm is also recognized for the first time by the Indiana Chamber of Commerce on its 2021 Best Places to Work in Indiana list.

 Powers & Sons Construction celebrates 55 years in business.
 We created a YouTube video to commemorate some of our accomplishments.
 As we prepare for the next 55 years, Powers & Sons will continue focusing on our core values and building better tomorrows today in every community we serve.